pingwcy/SuperSerpent/README.md

-# SuperSerpent: A Dual-Mode File Encryption Tool
+# SuperSerpent: A Dual-Mode File/FileSystem Encryption Tool

 **SuperSerpent** is an experimental and educational project that implements both **transparent filesystem encryption** (via FUSE on Linux) and **interactive file-level encryption** with strong cryptographic algorithms and high portability.